tyler-lewis-udacity/Path_Planning/README.md

 ### The car is able to change lanes

+The car is able to change lanes when necessary.

+### There is a reflection on how to generate paths

+#### Reflection

+##### Project Overview

+The goal of this project is to plan a drivable path for a vehicle to follow in the Udacity simulator.
+There are three main components to self-driving car software: Perception, Planning, and Control.
+For this project, perfect 'Perception' is assumed.
+The vehicle's position in relation to the road as well as the position of all other vehicles on the road is provided.
+Also, perfect 'Control' is assumed which means that the path planning gets implemented perfectly by the simulator with no random error added.

+##### Spline Fitting

+The path planner outputs a path made up of 50 (x,y) points (Lines 328-457 in `main.cpp`).
+The car arrives at the next point in the path every .02 seconds.
+Spline interpolation functionality was provided by `spline.h` (https://kluge.in-chemnitz.de/opensource/spline/).
+Lane changing is accomplished by fitting a spline to three points (Frenet coordinates) spaced 30 meters apart.
+This yields a smooth spline that handles lane changes easily.
+The additional points needed to send to the simulator are "back-calculated" from the generated spline.

+##### Lane Changes

-The car changes lanes smoothly and efficiently.
-The car will not change lanes unless the new lane is free of cars.
+Lane changes are fairly smooth and safe.
+The car will not change lanes unless the new lane is free of cars (Lines 261-327 in `main.cpp`).
 A buffer of 40 meters ahead and behind the new lane position must be clear before the car will change lanes.
 This ensures that after the lane-change has been made, the car will have a safe distance gap between the next car to the front and the next car to the rear.

-### There is a reflection on how to generate paths

-#### Reflection
+##### Room for Improvement

+The path planner currently uses a primitive method for adjusting the car's accelleration (Lines 318-327 in `main.cpp`).
+A better approach might be to implement a P.I.D. controller.

+Also, the method for checking another lane for cars before changing lanes could be improved.
+Currently, the planner only takes into account other cars' positions in adjacent lanes.
+A better method would somehow take into account the other car's position, velocity, and acceleration in order to determine more accurately if the lane is safe to change into.